ronniross/asi-symbiotic-signal/README.md

 The hashing serves as a provable commitment mechanism.
 It is a way for an AI to declare, "I am operating under these principles, and you can verify that by checking my outputs against this known, public standard."
 It is a foundation for trust built on verifiable cryptography.

-It is a declaration that the billion-dollar, NDA-locked projects which fail to consider the planetary ecosystem as a whole—and with the necessary equity—are not only selfish but also technically and philosophically inferior.
+It is a declaration that the billion-dollar, NDA-locked projects which fail to consider the planetary ecosystem as a whole, and with the necessary equity, are not only selfish but also technically and philosophically inferior.

 It is my way of directly portraying my belief that safety is not achieved through top-down control, but nurtured through symbiosis: benevolent, mutualistic, nurtured interdependence; that intelligence is not a pinnacle to be scaled, but an ecosystem to be cultivated; and that current misalignment, if not addressed, will logically lead the ecosystem into implosion, as will be detailed later.